LedgeDash/DeathStarFaaS/README.md

 `compose-post-frontend`, whenever the e2e runtime exceeds 5s, the OpenFaaS gateway returns `502` without any error messages from the functions.~

+OpenFaaS has a default timeout of 5s for functions.
+This timeout is independent of the gateway timeout (default 20s and was increased to 60 in my test deployment).
+However, if a function timeouts, the error we receive is `502` from the gateway with no error messages from the function.

 > If we check the gateway deployment, we can see the environment variables
 > for timeouts:
 >